rdammkoehler/CucumberCPPDemoProject/README.md

 mkdir MyProject/src
 ```

-Create a CMakeList.txt file in your MyProject folder using a text editor.
+Create a *CMakeLists.txt* file in your MyProject folder using a text editor.
 The file should contain the following code;

 ```cmake
 cmake_minimum_required(VERSION 2.8)